leangjia/blender_docs/manual/render/cycles/optimizations/nodes.rst

 Cycles expands all node groups, as if using the Ungroup tool, and discards UI only features like frames and reroute nodes.

-After that, it applies some obvious transformations For example, it can (the list is not exhaustive):
+After that, it applies some obvious transformations, for example, it can (the list is not exhaustive):

 - Replace the following nodes with the constant result of their evaluation, if all their inputs are determined to be constant: